Industrial engineering

 Detailed information about the Industrial Engineering program

-Only the details of the currently valid examination regulations of the degree program as published in the promulgation gazette are authoritative and legally binding.
-You can find the announcement sheets here.
+Only the information contained in the currently valid examination regulations for the program, as published in the official bulletin, is authoritative and legally binding.
+You can find the official bulletins here.

 Contact and Counseling